newrelic-experts/couchbase-plugin/README.md

-# New Relic Infrastructure Integration for Couchbase
+# New Relic Infrastructure On-Host Integration for Couchbase

 Reports status and metrics for couchbase-plugin service